loliGothicK/mitama-dimensional/docs/UserManual/static-quantity.md

 That is elephant.

-Using constexpr variable template is elegant solution.
+Using constexpr variable template is an elegant solution.

 ```cpp
 // Value level metaprogramming.